NabilahSharfina/NabilahSharfina/README.md

 - 👀 I’m so interested in **Music, Data Analytic, Web Development, and Copywriting**.
 Ready to learn more!
 - 👩‍💻 Currently learning **Programming**.
 - 🏫 Currently studying at **Telkom Institute of Technology Purwokerto**.
+- 📫 Get in touch with me: nabilahsharfina20@gmail.com

 <!---
 NabilahSharfina/NabilahSharfina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.